Dmytro8/beerguru/README.md

 # Beerguru

-The front end work contains project, which use <a href="https://punkapi.com/" target="_blank">**PunkApi**</a> and show you all beers from API.
+The front end work contains project, which uses <a href="https://punkapi.com/" target="_blank">**PunkApi**</a> and shows you all beers from API.

 ## Functionality
-In this project I decided to complete all functionality with Hooks without Redux.
+In this project, I decided to complete all functionality with Hooks without Redux.

 **The project is deployed on <a href="https://www.heroku.com/" target="_blank">**Heroku**</a> and it can be in sleep mode, you should wait a while the server is started**